 Air Fryer Onion Rings are not only a healthier option for soothing those snacky, junk food cravings, but they also make for the perfect party or game day appetizer!
 Serve them with your favorite dipping sauce and watch the crowd go wild!

 Looking for more awesome air fryer recipes to try?
 Bookmark these crispy Air Fryer Chicken Legs for next time!

 FLOUR DREDGE VS. PANKO FOR HOMEMADE AIR FRYER ONION RINGS

 Initially, we tried making Air Fryer Onion Rings both ways: with the panko breadcrumb coating, and without it.
 Now, typically, we’re team Panko all the way.
-We use it in our air fryer pickles, chicken nuggets, shrimp, and even cheese sticks to guarantee that extra crispy-crunchy coating.
+We use it in our air fryer pickles, chicken nuggets, shrimp, eggplant, and even cheese sticks to guarantee that extra crispy-crunchy coating.
 However, we found in the case of onion rings, they were just better without it.

 Getting the Panko to stick to the onion rings proved time-consuming and irritatingly difficult, requiring a double-dredge and even freezer time to make that panko coating stay put.
 So we opted for an Air Fryer Onion Ring that was actually more of an onion string.

 Onion strings are thinner sliced onion rings with a light and crispy batter.
 They’re just as addictive, yet twice as easy to make in the air fryer!

 - Slice the Onion

 - Dredge the Onions

 Slice the stem end off of the onion and peel off the outer paper.
 For stability purposes, hold the onion on its side, and carefully slice off a scant sliver from the other side.
 Use this point as the base for your onion before you begin cutting it into rings.